 - Prepare the peppers by peeling off the skin, remove the stem and slice open to remove all the seeds.
 Set aside the prepared peppers and discard the skin, stem and seeds.

 Make the soup

-- In a medium saucepan make a soffitto by heating oil then add the carrots, celery and onion.
+- In a medium saucepan make a soffitto by heating oil then add the sliced carrot, celery and onion.
 Sauté on medium heat stirring occasionally till softened.2 tablespoons olive oil, 1 large carrot, 1 stalk celery, 1 medium onion

 - Add the peppers and potatoes, then stir in the stock.
 Taste for seasoning and add salt if required.
 Cover and simmer on medium heat for 30 minutes, stirring occasionally.3 medium potatoes, 1 litre vegetable/chicken stock

 - Remove from the heat and purée using a hand held blender.
 Garnish with red pepper flakes, breadcrumbs and a drizzle of olive oil.
 Serve warm or at room temperature.¼ teaspoon red pepper flakes, 3 tablespoons breadcrumbs, olive oil

 - Prepare the soup a few hours in advance for best results.